2.8 million work injury incidents occurred last year. From slip-ups with power tools to accidents on the job, things happen.

 Put Your Work Injury in Writing

-Once your immediate medical needs are taken care of, notify your supervisor.
+Once your immediate medical needs are taken care of, notify your direct supervisor and the Workplace Health and Safety Representative with the appropriate HSR training.

 Make your report detailed, and don’t rely on verbal communication.
 Of course, having a face-to-face conversation with your supervisor about it, if you’re capable, is the right thing to do.
 But you should also put it in writing.